-- A good title for the film is also an excellent way to stay focused on the central theme.
-Make sure the title is expressing the script’s main idea and what genre it is.
+A good title for the film is also an excellent way to stay focused on the central theme.
+Please make sure the title is expressing the script’s main idea and what genre it is.

-- Write a Synopsis.
+Write a Synopsis.
 It should be no more than 1 page, and it should tell only the plot.
-Put some time and effort into it, you will use it later on when you try to sell the script, but this will also help you understand the main parts of your story.
-You need to write only about your main character’s necessary actions that move the story forward and as always- write in third-person- present and no emotions of characters.
+Put some time and effort into it, you will use it later on when you try to sell the script, but this will also help you understand your story’s main parts.
+It would help if you wrote only about your main character’s necessary actions that move the story forward and, as always- write in third-person- present and no characters’ emotions.

-- It is essential to go through all your characters’ actions and understand why the character is acting the way he does.
+It is essential to go through all your characters’ actions and understand why they act the way they do.
 Also, understand the relationships between the characters.
 Why are they together?
 At least in your mind, have their back story.